luvittor/php-laravel-roadmap-backend/README.md

 - Wait a while for the composer dependencies to install and the application to be ready.
   - This may take a few minutes on the first run.
   - If it fails, remove the `vendor` directory before trying again.
-- When services are running and healthy you can open your browser at: <http://localhost:8000/ping>
+- When services are running and healthy, you can open your browser at: <http://localhost:8000/ping>

 #### Host Machine